 Steve Coogan has been playing the role of Partridge for more than 25 years now.
 Beginning as a callow sports reporter with seemingly only the flimsiest grasp on the sport he’s covering in spoof news show On The Hour, Partridge has also enjoyed incarnations as an inept chat show host incapable of building a rapport with his guests, and a local radio disc jockey best known for a protracted stay at a motel.

 But now, Partridge is back in the big time – yup, he really has bounced back.
 In new show This Time with Alan Partridge, Norfolk’s foremost celebrity co-hosts a One Show-inspired light entertainment television show on BBC1.

 Alan’s triumphant return to peak-time viewing involves an innovative format that revolves around cosy chats on a couch as well as pre-shot exterior video pieces.
-Appearances from loyal assistant Lynne and long-time subservient pal Michael have also been confirmed.
+An appearance from loyal assistant Lynne has also been confirmed.

 And the early word is that the show lives up to the Alans of yesteryear.
 Co-written by Coogan and brothers Neil and Rob Gibbons, who previously worked on Alpha Papa and Mid Morning Matters, early snippets suggest the essentials of Partridge remain intact.
 So that’s basically Alan saying the unsayable – then saying it again because he just can’t stop himself.

 If it seems as if there’s a fair bit of Partridge in Coogan, the comedian has admitted as much, suggesting Partridge even serves as a kind of release valve for some of his own character faults.

 In his autobiography Easily Distracted, towards the end of the book Coogan relates an argument he has with co-writer Patrick Marber, as the two are attempting to write scripts for Partridge’s ill-fated chat show Knowing You Knowing Me.